Understanding HOA rules: Types, enforcement and more

 Homeownership comes with a myriad of benefits, but it also brings a set of responsibilities, particularly when you are part of a Homeowners Association (HOA).
 The board of directors for the association maintains the integrity and value of a community by establishing HOA regulations that protect resident’s investment as a homeowner.
 These rules provide a standard structure for all residents to follow, helping your association run more effectively and keeping your community safe.
 As a board member, it is crucial to understand how to establish regulations that benefit the community.

-What are HOA regulations?
+What are HOA rules?

 How do you establish HOA rules and regulations?